Chart Color Schemes

 Bridgetown - Boyup Brook is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bridgetown - Boyup Brook, as per the latest Census, 96.6% of dwellings were houses, with the remaining 3.4% being semi-detached, apartments, or other types.
-This compares to Non-Metro WA's 95.2% houses and 4.8% other dwellings.
-Home ownership in Bridgetown - Boyup Brook stood at 48.3%, with mortgaged dwellings at 34.3% and rented ones at 17.5%.
-The median monthly mortgage repayment was $1,327, below Non-Metro WA's average of $1,387.
-The median weekly rent was $260, compared to Non-Metro WA's $250.
-Nationally, Bridgetown - Boyup Brook's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+Bridgetown-Boyup Brook's dwelling structures, as per the latest Census, comprised 96.6% houses and 3.4% other dwellings.
+Non-Metro WA had 95.2% houses and 4.8% other dwellings.
+Home ownership in Bridgetown-Boyup Brook was at 48.3%, with mortgaged dwellings at 34.3% and rented ones at 17.5%.
+The median monthly mortgage repayment was $1,327, lower than Non-Metro WA's average of $1,387.
+Median weekly rent in Bridgetown-Boyup Brook was $260, compared to Non-Metro WA's $250.
+Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing